nq98/inv123/replit.md

 This project is an AI-first enterprise invoice extraction and vendor management system.
 It leverages semantic intelligence to process invoices, manage vendor data, and continuously learn from new information.
 The system aims to automate and improve the accuracy of financial data extraction and vendor information management.

 Key capabilities include:
-- **Invoice Processing**: A 3-layer hybrid architecture (Google Document AI, Vertex AI Search RAG, Gemini 1.5 Pro) with a self-learning feedback loop for high-accuracy invoice data extraction.
+- **Invoice Processing**: A 4-layer hybrid architecture (Google Document AI, Multi-Currency Detector, Vertex AI Search RAG, Gemini 1.5 Pro) with a self-learning feedback loop for high-accuracy invoice data extraction.
 - **Vendor Database Management**: AI-powered CSV import with a self-improving universal mapper and RAG for intelligent column mapping, multi-language support, and smart deduplication into a BigQuery vendor master database.
-- **Gmail Integration**: Secure OAuth-based integration for scanning and processing invoices from emails.
+- **Gmail Integration**: Secure OAuth-based integration with "Elite Gatekeeper" 3-stage filtering for scanning and processing invoices from emails.
+- **Vendor Matching Engine**: Semantic invoice-to-vendor matching with "Supreme Judge" AI reasoning for handling name variations, typos, multilingual names, and mergers/acquisitions.
 - **Interactive Web UI**: A user-friendly interface for invoice uploads, CSV imports, and browsing vendor data.

 ## User Preferences